Home > Stable Diffusion Interfaces > SwarmUI

 An image I generated in SwarmUI using Flux.1-Dev.

 SwarmUI is a new graphical interface that uses ComfyUI as a backend.
-It gives you two ways of working, where you can use a conventional interface to create images, or you can use ComfyUI, with all of its nodes and functions, if you want to dive into more technical detail.
+It gives you different ways of working, where you can use a conventional interface to create images, or you can use ComfyUI, with all of its nodes and functions, if you want to dive into more technical detail.
+It's even great for creating simplified interfaces to control complex ComfyUI workflows.

 Swarm is really fast.
 It seems to give me about the best performance I've seen on my computer, including Flux.1-Dev generations that are faster than in Forge WebUI.